lungben/Curves.jl/README.md

 # Curves

-Note that this is work in progress and not suited for any serious usage yet!

 ## Introduction

 A `Curve` in this package is essentially a collection of points `(x, y)`, together with an interpolation and extrapolation method.